There’s a battle being waged just beyond your inbox…

 How honeypots get on to “legitimate” email lists

-After a honey pot email address is set up, it then lies in wait on a website for scraper software to “harvest” it.
+After a honeypot email address has been set up, it sits and waits on a website for scraper software to “harvest” it.
 The scraper software scoops up the honey pot addresses, thinking they’re like any of the other hundreds of thousands of addresses they steal.
-The person operating the scraper software – the spammer – then inadvertently adds these stolen addresses to their spam list.
+The person operating the scraper software – the spammer – then inadvertently adds these stolen addresses to their mailing list.

 Unfortunately, the spammer may also sell these harvested email addresses (including the honey pots) to a legitimate email marketer.
 The spammer may have to lie and say these are double opt-in email addresses, but that’s no big stretch for a spammer.
 Another way a spammer’s harvested names can get on a “legitimate” email list is if a marketer uses co-registration with a shady partner, or if they do an email append with an email service that gets its names from less than trustworthy sources.

 These kinds of spam traps often catch legitimate email marketers.
-Malformed email addresses are any email address that’s got a misspelling in it, like email@example.com or firstname.lastname@example.org.
+Malformed email addresses are email addresses with typos, like email@example.com or firstname.lastname@example.org.
 It is quite common for these kinds of malformed addresses to get added to email lists when someone is writing out their email address on a printed form – like at a brick and mortar store – or if the email capture is not vetted by double opt-in.

-To give you an idea of how many emails go out to these malformed domains, consider that one of the largest email service providers said in a blog post that they mailed “approximately one million emails to typo-squatting domains” just in November of 2011 alone.
-That was several years ago, and while I’d like to report that there are fewer emails going to these kinds of addresses, there aren’t.
+To give you an idea of how many emails go out to these malformed domains, consider that one of the largest email service providers said in a blog post that they mailed “approximately one million emails to typo-squatting domains” in November of 2011 alone.
+That was several years ago, and while we’d like to report that there are fewer emails going to these kinds of addresses now, there aren’t.

 Occasionally, someone filling out an online opt-in form will also make a typo and send an email to a spam trap.
 These are the least severe of all traps, as they are most often simply caused by user error.
 If the sender of the email is using double opt-in, this will mean they at least send only one email to the trap.
 But even if you’re using double opt-in, if you’ve got a high-traffic site with thousands of people typing in their email addresses, it’s bound to happen every so often.